 Death of Radio 270

 The last day of transmissions was to be Monday August 14th, 1967.
-It dawned appropriateley overcast, glloomy and raining with a NE 6 running.
+It dawned appropriately overcast, glloomy and raining with a NE 6 blowing and heavy seas running.
 The station's regular tender, the Monica 2 from Bridlington, was unable to put to sea and would not have got alongside anyway, and it was too rough for the radio ship to risk putting into Bridlington harbour to pick up the holidaying DJs.

 Left on shore kicking their heels were: Mike Hayes, Paul Kramer and Mike Barron, leaving just a skeleton crew of Rusty Allen, Ross Randell and Phil Hayton (a newsreader) to make the last few day's broadcasts.